 And he went on MSNBC.

-He was talking to Andrew Wiseman, who Molly Hemingway reminds us was the architect of the Russia collusion hoax.
+He was talking to Andrew Weissman, who Molly Hemingway reminds us was the architect of the Russia collusion hoax.

-Now, what two people could be less Credible than Jack Smith talking to Andrew Weisman on MSNBC.
+Now, what two people could be less credible than Jack Smith talking to Andrew Weissman on MSNBC?

-So Jack Smith actually said in real words that uh the idea that politics would play a role in his cases against Trump is quote, absolutely ludicrous.
+So Jack Smith actually said, in real words, that the idea that politics would play a role in his cases against Trump is, quote, absolutely ludicrous.

 It's ludicrous to imagine that politics had anything to do with lawfaring Trump.